 What Causes Anxiety In Children?

-While for some, the problem runs in the family, for others it is the result of their upbringing and the environment they are growing up in.
-Continue reading to know what causes anxiety disorders in children.
+While for some, the problem could be genetic, for others it could be the result of their upbringing and the environment they are growing up in.

 No research confirms that anxiety is hereditary.
 However, children may be vulnerable to anxiety disorders if their parents or anyone else in the family have had them.
 However, it is not necessary that your child becomes anxious because you or your parents were.